This is the current set of coding standards and guidelines I use when I’m coding in the JavaScript language.

 What’s the difference between these two snippets?
 Well, in the first one, you silently get something completely different than what you wanted.

-The lone return gets mangled by the semicolon insertion process and becomes return;
+The lone return gets mangled by the semicolon insertion process and becomes return; and returns nothing.

 The rest of the code becomes a plain old block statement, with ok: becoming a label (of all things)!
 Having a label there might make sense in C, where you can goto, but in JavaScript, it makes no sense in this context.